skytap/well-architected-framework/security/internalnetworking.md

 #### Firewall

-Internal network firewalls can be deployed where it is necessary to restrict or control traffic between networks running inside Skytap.
-These firewalls are deployed as virtual machines within your Skytap environments.
+Internal network firewalls can be deployed where it is necessary to restrict or control traffic between networks running inside {{site.Brand}}.
+These firewalls are deployed as virtual machines within your {{site.Brand}} environments.

 ##### Recommended Implementations